 Round 2 of the survey was used to rate and comment on the name ideas gathered in Round 1.
 An email and survey link was again sent to the IGAEA membership requesting they rate the 69 collected unordered name ideas, with the goal of arriving at ten top rated names.
 The top of the survey included the comments from round one on not changing the name and space to add to these comments.

 Next, a list of the 69 name ideas and rationales were presented with a Likert-like scale including, 1 (poor); 2 (fair); 3 (neutral); 4 (good); and 5 (excellent).
 A follow-up email and link were sent after one week.
 At the end of two weeks, the data was collected the scores were tallied and the point average was used to determine the rating, and the top rated ten names were identified (see Table 3).
 Though 145 individuals launched the survey, only 64 people responded to the lengthy survey.

-Table 3: Ordered list of top ten rated names, rationales, and comments collected from round 2 (unedited) First ranked name Rating Graphic Communications Educators Association 3.33 n=64 Comments • It also shortens the number of letters making it easier to say GCEA.
-Graphic Arts still applies as does Graphic Commu Graphic Communication.
-It is a singular disciplin Group Communication, Non-verbal Communica Collectively they are plural.
-Yes, I know, many in unication.
+Table 3: Ordered list of top ten rated names, rationales, and comments collected from round 2 (unedited) First ranked name Rating Graphic Communications Educators Association 3.33 n=64

+- It also shortens the number of letters making it easier to say GCEA. - Graphic Arts still applies as does Graphic Communication.
 Besides, Graphic Communications (with an s at the end is grammatically incorrect.
-It e among many communications (with an s) disciplines.
-For example, Speech Communication, tion, Organizational Communication, Graphic Communication, and so on.
-Individually they are our discipline violate this simple grammatical rule. is Small singular.
-Graphic Communicatiaons makes good sense.
-The mediums. nink about how we are bombarded with Graphic Communication everyday through a variety of ŕ Still cumbersome without conveying internation nal. • Does not roll off the tongue. • It is important to use the term Communications as it relates to a system for communicating and the art and technology of communicating Needs International in front of it.
-More status an d better represents population.
-It alienates industry International component of organization?
-It needs the International, but then we get into which are published the IGCEA and trying to remember that.
-The word educators would imply excluding student art ticles • It's clear.
-Communications is a more accurate word for wh at we do, HOWEVER is one word worth the process of an entire name change?
-How about starting with International?
-Caution: there's no standard terminology for all relevant courses and programs.
-Name sounds great as an acronym
+It is Graphic Communication.
+It is a singular discipline among many communications (with an s) disciplines.
+For example, Speech Communication, Small Group Communication, Non-verbal Communication, Organizational Communication, Graphic Communication, and so on.
+Individually they are singular.
+Collectively they are plural.
+Yes, I know, many in our discipline violate this simple grammatical rule. - Graphic Communications makes good sense.
+Think about how we are bombarded with Graphic Communication everyday through a variety of mediums. - Still cumbersome without conveying international. - · Does not roll off the tongue. - It is important to use the term Communications as it relates to a system for communicating and the art and technology of communicating - Needs International in front of it.
+More status and better represents population. - · It alienates industry - International component of organization? - It needs the International, but then we get into the IGCEA and trying to remember that.
+The word educators would imply excluding student articles which are published - It's clear. - · Communications is a more accurate word for what we do, HOWEVER is one word worth the process of an entire name change? - How about starting with International? - · Caution: there's no standard terminology for all relevant courses and programs. - · Name sounds great as an acronym